 The following is information concerning federal financial and state aid you may have been awarded.
 Unless otherwise indicated, all financial aid is credited directly to your University business office student account.

-FEDERAL PELL GRANT: A Federal Pell Grant does not have to be repaid unless a semester is not completed and the aid is not earned.
+A Federal Pell Grant does not have to be repaid unless a semester is not completed and the aid is not earned.
 Pell Grants are awarded only to undergraduate students with high financial need who have not earned a bachelor's or professional degree.
-How much you receive will depend on your cost of attendance and whether you are a full-time or part-time student, and the length of time during the academic year you are in attendance.
+The amount that you receive will depend on your cost of attendance, whether you are a full-time or part-time student, and the length of time during the academic year you are in attendance.
 You may not receive Pell Grant funds from more than one school at a time.
 The lifetime eligibility for receiving Pell Grant is 12 full-time semesters.

-FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG): A Federal Supplement Educational Opportunity Grant is for undergraduates with exceptional financial need, with priority being given to students who receive Federal Pell Grants.
+A Federal Supplement Educational Opportunity Grant is for undergraduates with exceptional financial need, with priority being given to students who receive Federal Pell Grants.
 These funds are limited and are awarded in amounts between $0 and $1000 per academic year.
 An FSEOG does not have to be repaid unless a semester is not completed and it is determined that you did not earn the aid.

-WORK-STUDY EMPLOYMENT: Work-study jobs are posted on DIGGERecruiting through the Career Services office.
+Work-study positions are posted on DIGGERecruiting through the Career Services office.
 If you were awarded work-study, it will be listed on your Award Notification and you will receive more information regarding employment if you accept your award.
 These funds are limited and are awarded on a first-come, first served basis.
 Awards range from $0 to $2500 per academic year or up to $1250 per semester.